chaitanyaspatil/Edge_Detection_ECE_251C/README.md

 1. Generate the Haar dataset:

-For training data: Go to `dataset_generator_final.ipynb` and click Restart and Run All.
+For training data: Go to `train_dataset_generator_haar.ipynb` and click Restart and Run All.

-For test data: Go to `Test_dataset_generation_haar.ipynb` and click Restart and Run All.
+For test data: Go to `test_dataset_generator_haar.ipynb` and click Restart and Run All.

 2. Generate the biorthogonal dataset:

-For training data: Go to `dataset_generator_final.ipynb` and click Restart and Run All.
+For training data: Go to `train_dataset_generator_bior.ipynb` and click Restart and Run All.

 For test data: Go to `test_dataset_generator_bior_final.ipynb` and click Restart and Run All.